nextcloud/notify_push/README.md

 If both the `config.php` and environment variable is provided, the environment variable will overwrite the value from config.php

-The port the server listens to can only be configured trough the environment variable `PORT` and defaults to 80.
+The port the server listens to can only be configured through the environment variable `PORT` and defaults to 80.

 #### Starting the service